-We are pleased to be working in partnership with the following schools (click on the name of the school to be taken to their biography):
+We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Bluecoat Aspley Academy forms part of Archway Learning Trust, a Multi-Academy Trust which serves the young people of Nottingham.
 We are a truly comprehensive and inclusive secondary school, including a large and successful Sixth Form.
 In the words of our Head Boy and Head Girl, 'At Bluecoat Aspley Academy, everyone is open to express themselves and celebrate who they are, with no judgement.
 We believe that the enriched student diversity is what makes our Academy such a motivational place to be: there is no one that doesn’t have a valued role in our family.'
 The inclusive nature of Bluecoat Aspley Academy.

 Our family ethos is one which we are proud of and all decisions are focused on what is best for the students.
 Our curriculum centres on developing the whole child ensuring that each individual makes progress from their own starting point, whatever that may be, in whatever form that takes.
 It is broad and varied, ensuring opportunities remain open and all students' talents and strengths are celebrated and challenged to improve further.
 Where appropriate, curriculum and provision is personalised to suit our students' needs.